Green Line D branch: 21st century

 The tracks were rehabilitated again in 2007 because new Type 8 LRVs did not operate reliably at the desired 40 to 50 mph speeds.
 Unlike previous rolling stock, the D branch was the last to get the new LRvs due to the need to upgrade the tracks.
 Shuttle buses replaced rail service between Riverside and Reservoir from June 23 to August 3, 2007, and between Reservoir and Fenway from August 4–31.
 On May 28, 2008, two trains collided between and stations, killing the operator of the rear train.
 The National Transportation Safety Board investigation concluded that the operator likely had an episode of micro-sleep caused by sleep apnea.

 On October 25, 2010, the MBTA began operating some three-car trains on the D branch at peak hours.
 This was expanded on March 21, 2011, but was discontinued on March 21, 2016, in favor of operating two-car trains on more consistent headways.
 On March 22, 2014, Government Center closed for reconstruction.
 D branch trains terminated at Park Street during peak hours and North Station at other times.
 All D branch trains resumed terminating at Government Center when it reopened on March 22, 2016.

 Work from 2018 to 2021 included a full modern signal system for the line between Beaconsfield and Riverside plus partial track replacements.
 Between October and December 2018, shuttle bus service replaced service between Brookline Hills and Reservoir every weekday evening and every weekend until after December 16.
 During 2019 and 2020, shuttle buses replaced service on 15 weekends and on all weeknights.
 The Fenway Portal project was completed on November 23, 2020.
 The track and signal work was completed in December 2021.
 Three nine-day closures of the whole D branch took place between September 24 and October 28, 2022, to allow for work including installation of a train protection system and track replacement between Eliot and Riverside.

+As of 2025, the MBTA plans to use a section of the D Branch between Chestnut Hill and Newton Centre for the testing of new Type 10 vehicles until 2032.
+Two crossovers will be installed to allow single-track operation on a 3900 feet section of the westbound track.
+The eastbound track will be used as a test track.